tanjamie/tanjamie/README.md

 - 👋 Hi, I’m @tanjamie
-- 👀 I’m interested in data science and analytics, and particularly machine learning (ML)!
+- 👀 I’m interested in Data Science and Analytics, and more specifically Machine Learning (ML)!
-- 🌱 I’m currently exploring ML algorithms for different task (cv, nlp etc) and the issues that comes with real data (missing data, imbalanced data etc).
+- ✨ I’m currently exploring ML algorithms for different task (cv, nlp etc) and methods to handle issues accompanying real data (missing data, imbalanced data etc).
+- 💾 I'm thrilled to document my growth here while exploring code and doing personal projects!
+- 🦕 Happy coding everyone!

 <!---
 tanjamie/tanjamie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.